massenergize/massenergize-mobile-application/README.md

 That's it!
 Please reach out to [William Soylemez](mailto:will.soylemez@massenergize.org) or [Moizes Almeida](mailto:moizes.almeida@massenergize.org) by email or Slack with any questions.

+## Uploading to App Store Connect
+To distribute the app on the Apple App Store or on Testflight, we need to upload the app archive to App Store Connect.

+### 1. Archive the app
+In XCode, switch the target device to "Any iOS Device (arm64)", then click on Product -> Archive.

+### 2. Upload
+Once the app has finished building, a popup should open displaying all app archives (if not, open it under Window -> Organizer).
+Select the verison you wish to distribute, click on "Distribute App", and follow the instructions.

 ## Switching between dev and prod backend
 The instructions above will configure the app to use the developer (local) backend.
 To use the production backend, follow these steps: